 Rug in bedroom – Armadillo

-Mirror in master bedroom – Global Gatherings Taupe
+Mirror in primary bedroom – Global Gatherings Taupe

 Tall Mirror, Temple & Webster